Evidence for a $\mathbb{Z}_{2}$ Dirac spin liquid in the generalized Shastry-Sutherland model

 Over the past few decades, the SSM has been the focus of extensive theoretical efforts to map out the phase diagram of Eq.~\eqref{eq:mod-ham}, with interest intensifying in particular after the discovery of SrCu$_2$(BO$_3$)$_2$~\cite{Kageyama-1999,Miyahara-2003}, which is well approximated by this model\footnote{The role of interlayer couplings in accurately describing its behavior has lately been appreciated~\cite{Vlaar-2023}.}.
 Other intriguing compounds in the family of Shastry-Sutherland lattice materials have also attracted much attention lately, due to their promise for hosting exotic nonmagnetic ground states, possibly QSLs, as well as exciting possibilities to realize altermagnetism~\cite{Ferrari-2024}.
 These include rare-earth magnets such as BaCe$_2$ZnS$_5$~\cite{Ma-2024}, Pr$_2$Ga$_2$BeO$_7$~\cite{Li-2024}, Pr$_2$Be$_2$GeO$_7$~\cite{Liu-2024_exp}, Yb$_2$Be$_2$GeO$_7$~\cite{Pula-2024}, Er$_2$Be$_2$SiO$_7$~\cite{Brassington-2024}, and Er$_2$Be$_2$GeO$_7$~\cite{Yadav-2024,Pula-2024_er}.

-With regard to the ground-state phase diagram of Eq.~\eqref{eq:mod-ham}, while most early works advocated for a direct transition between the dimer and N\'eel phases~\cite{Miyahara-1999,Weihong-1999,Hartmann-2000}, one of the first studies based on Schwinger boson mean-field theory~\cite{Albrecht-1996}, and subsequent variational calculations~\cite{Munehisa-2003}, found an intermediate state with helimagnetic order, which is known to be the classical $(S\to\infty)$ ground state~\cite{Shastry-1981}.
+With regard to the ground-state phase diagram of Eq.~\eqref{eq:mod-ham}, while most early works advocated for a direct transition between the dimer and N\'eel phases~\cite{Miyahara-1999,Weihong-1999,Hartmann-2000}, one of the first studies based on Schwinger-boson mean-field theory~\cite{Albrecht-1996}, and subsequent variational calculations~\cite{Munehisa-2003}, found an intermediate state with helimagnetic order, which is known to be the classical $(S\to\infty)$ ground state~\cite{Shastry-1981}.
 Later investigations based on series expansion, stochastic state selection~\cite{Munehisa-2004}, coupled-cluster~\cite{Darradi-2005}, and perturbative~\cite{Knetter-2000,Hajj-2005} methods introduced the possibility of a gapped nonmagnetic intermediate phase, with either plaquette~\cite{Koga-2000,Takushima-2001} or columnar~\cite{Zheng-2001} valence bond crystal (VBC) order.
 The presence of plaquette order was subsequently confirmed by a large-$N$ expansion based on a generalization to $Sp(2N)$ symmetry~\cite{Chung-2001}, exact diagonalization and a combination of dimer- and quadrumer-boson methods~\cite{Lauchli-2002}, triplon mean-field analysis~\cite{Kumar_2017}, two-step density-matrix renormalization group (DMRG)~\cite{Moukouri-2008}, and $D$\,$=$\,$2$ projected entangled pair states~\cite{Isacsson-2006}.
-More recently, numerical quantum many-body approaches using tensor networks~\cite{Corboz-2013}, DMRG~\cite{Lee-2019}, and the pseudo-fermion functional renormalization group~\cite{Keles-2022} have established the presence of a plaquette-ordered ground state.
-Furthermore, some suggestions hinting at exotic topologically ordered phases have also been made~\cite{Carpentier-2001,Ronquillo-2014}.
+More recently, numerical quantum many-body approaches using tensor networks~\cite{Corboz-2013}, DMRG~\cite{Lee-2019}, and the pseudo-fermion functional renormalization group (pf-FRG)~\cite{Keles-2022} have established the presence of a plaquette-ordered ground state.